 Luckily, the blue laser issue solved itself, because right at the time I was working on this project Blu-ray and HD-DVD were the hot new thing, and every player for these disks has buried inside a ~5mW 405nm laser diode.
 A little searching on eBay later and I found an auction for the optics deck out of a ps3, which I won and dismantled to extract the laser diode.

-With that problem out of the way all that was needed was a more stable method of mounting the components that wouldn't let them drift around, and after some experimenting I ended up using a technique I found in a broken lightwave 142 laser I got a hold of (DPSSFD Nd:YAG, missing the Nd:YAG and KTP crystals...), where the optics were bonded to glass blocks, which were then glued to a glass base.
+With that problem out of the way all that was needed was a more stable method of mounting the components that wouldn't let them drift around, and after some experimenting I ended up using a technique I found in some commercial laser products, where the optics were bonded to glass blocks, which are then glued to a rigid base.
 So I dug some glass windows out of the optics junk box, and ended up using 'gap filling' CA glue (ie, really thick superglue) and an accelerator product to help it cure.

 That taken care of, I tried to glue it all up into a finished laser.
 I started out by laying out the beam path to get a feel for where everything would go, and then gluing down the red laser: